At your best friend's sleepover party last weekend, everyone pigged out on cheese

 Many cases of lactose intolerance are genetic (say:

 juh-NET-ik).
 That means that something in these people's genes makes them more likely

 People can also develop lactose intolerance for other reasons.
 Sometimes another

 illness may keep the intestine from producing enough lactase.
 For example, people

-such as Crohn's disease, or other long-term problems that affect the intestines are
+(IBD), such as Crohn's disease, or other long-term problems that affect the intestines

-often lactose intolerant.
-People can also develop lactose intolerance if they're taking
+are often lactose intolerant.
+People can also develop lactose intolerance if they're

-had an infection that caused diarrhea.
-Luckily, this type of lactose intolerance doesn't
+or just had an infection that caused diarrhea.
+Luckily, this type of lactose intolerance

 Even if you don't have trouble with lactose now, there's a chance you might someday.